 Can you talk to yourself more kindly?
 Develop more positive ways of talking to yourself.
 You don't have to go overboard and tell yourself that you are amazing, but you should acknowledge that you are working to make yourself a better person and that with time and effort, you will succeed.
+Also be kinder to yourself when you experience setbacks as these short-term setbacks are unlikely to negatively impact your overall progress if you treat them as simply part of the process.

 Are you falling into the trap of only noticing the negatives in the situation?
 Notice when you are putting yourself down in relation to the changes you are trying to make (e.g. 'you'll never get this right').

 This kind of negative self-talk is very common and can crowd out seeing the positives in the situation.